 Hailing from the British Isles but living right here in the Mount Washington Valley, the band is looking forward to another fun night in the Cold River Radio Show Mini-Series and hoping old friends (and new!) will join them at this pre-Christmas event.
 Come on out!

-JACKSON NH – The entire Jackson Community invites you to come and see the unvailing of our all new and glimmering Christmas Holiday Tree Lighting.
+The entire Jackson Community invites you to come and see the first lighting of our all new and glimmering Christmas Holiday Tree.
 Jackson Village boasts one of the most beautiful evergreen trees you will see and this year the tree was very much a focal point of our Jackson Village Christmas Holiday/Winter Beautification Project.
 The Jackson Area Chamber of Commerce along with a committee of local businesses, residents and the Selectmen set out to enhance all the village winter decorations… and we want to show it off to you.
 You are personally invited to attend…

-The gathering for the Annual Tree Lighting Ceremony is scheduled for Sunday evening November 27th, at 4:00 PM.
+The gathering for the Annual Tree Lighting Ceremony is scheduled for Sunday evening November 25th, at 4:00 PM.
 The first 20 people to arrive will receive a candy cane and their choice of a Christmas Holiday hat.
-The Jackson Grammar School children and the Da Capo Singers will delight us with Christmas Caroling.
+The Da Capo Singers will delight us with Christmas Caroling.
 Santa will do the honors of lighting the tree at exactly 4:30 PM.

 Immediately following the Tree Lighting Ceremony Christmas Farm Inn & Spa has invited everyone back to their “Open House”; celebrate the beginning of the festive season with your friends and neighbors by the roaring fire in the historic Barn.
 Enjoy hot chocolate and home-made cookies by the Christmas Tree.
 Santa will be making an appearance.

 Location: Jackson Village Date: Sunday, November 25, 2018 Time: 4:30pm